KMA-Score/kma_score_api/README.md

 ## Installation
-There are two ways you can use:
+There are three ways you can use:
 ### 1. Compile and run by yourself

 1. [Install Golang (1.18.3 or above)](https://go.dev/doc/install)